 How much should you pay a language tutor for you or your child?

-Let’s have a look of the average market rate of a tutor in USA, Australian and China (Beijing).
+Let’s have a look at the average market rate of a tutor in USA, Australian and China (Beijing).

 We know American people like buying cheap products, but it seems they are paying more on education than their Australian peers.